-1This is a non-IFRS financial measure.
+This is a non-IFRS financial measure.
 See "How We Assess the Performance of Our Business - Non-IFRS Measures" for further information on this measure.

 Generally, changes in revenue generated through the past eight quarters reflect changes in shipping volumes from our clients, variable fuel surcharge rates, premium U.S. ground transportation rates in Fiscal 2022, and the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
-Our acquisitions of Skelton and 49% of Skelton USA in Q1 2021, Boyle Transportation and the remaining 51% of Skelton USA in Q4 2021, and LSU in Q1 2022 have driven step change increases in revenue as well.
-Several factors, described above, impacted lower revenue in Q2 2023 including a decline in fuel surcharge revenues driven by lower fuel prices compared to the previous five quarters.
-Revenue in Q1 2023 and Fiscal 2022 reflects increases in fuel prices which are passed on to customers as a component of our pricing.
-Revenue in Q3 2022 was slightly lower than Q2 2022 revenue as average diesel fuel prices were lower by approximately 9% than in Q2 2022.
-Average diesel fuel prices were again from Q3 2022 to Q4 2022 and remained relatively stable in Q4 2022.
-Average fuel prices were approximately 19% higher in Q1 2023 than in Q2 2023.
+Our acquisitions of Boyle Transportation and the remaining 51% of Skelton USA in Q4 2021, and LSU in Q1 2022 have driven step change increases in revenue as well.

+Several factors, described above, impacted lower revenue in Q2 2023 and Q3 2023 compared to the previous four quarters, including a decline in fuel surcharge revenues driven by lower diesel fuel prices, which are passed on to customers as a component of our pricing.
+Average fuel prices increased by approximately 10% in Q3 2023 from Q2 2023 but remained approximately 13% below levels experienced in Q3 2022.
+Average diesel fuel prices declined from Q2 2022 to Q3 2022, then increased from Q3 2022 to Q4 2022, remained relatively stable in Q4 2022 and then increased again in Q1 2023 before declining in Q2 2023.